 That being said, the wider travel industry has been slow to adopt geotargeting, despite the fact that relying on a one-size-fits-all approach to marketing can mean missed sales opportunities.
 Our research into vacation booking habits found

 Geotargeting can play a significant role in helping to build a better relationship with the customer.
 Marketing offers can be tailored to the customer’s current context, the moment they are most likely to convert.
 For example, if a consumer is browsing vacations while it’s raining where they are, that’s a prime moment for brands to highlight deals for locations that currently enjoy sunny weather to encourage the shopper to make a booking.
 Should the shopper be hesitant to book online and prefer the face-to-face interaction with a travel agent, you could provide them with the details of their closest high-street store.

 Similarly, geolocation can make each stage of the actual holiday more convenient for the individual.
 For example, a traveler who is about to depart will appreciate a service email about the upcoming trip, with the weather forecast at the destination and recommendations on what to pack for the region.
 Convenience and being helpful lies at the heart of building brand loyalty, so adding value where possible can go a long way in deepening the relationship with the customer.

 On top of this, using geotargeting as part of your targeting methods can help brands nurture existing customer relationships.
 For example, for those spontaneous city break bookers, marketers can share last-minute

 Geotargeting travel companies have the opportunity to deliver a next-generation experience, where every stage of the customer journey is tailored to the individual.
 Brands that whole-heartedly embrace this will be in the best position to win customers during the uncertain times ahead.

-See geotargeting tactics in action and discover more ways to provide an engaging customer experience in our guide to building customized experiences for travel customers.
+See geotargeting tactics in action and discover more ways to provide an engaging customer experience in our

 This post originally appeared on Travolution.